-Premise URL Where ServerName is the name of the Axiom Application Server, and Axiom https://ClientName.axiom.cloud/TableManager Example Cloud System URL
+Premise URL Where ServerName is the name of the Axiom Application Server, and Axiom

-Where ClientName is the name of your Axiom Cloud Service system.
+System URL Where ClientName is the name of your Axiom Cloud Service system.
 NOTE: The System Administration menu item is only available to administrators and to users with special permissions to various features in the system administration area.
 However, any user can access the Table Manager area if they use the direct URL.
 Once a user accesses the Table Manager, what they can see and do is controlled by their security permissions.